Plymouth Brethren: Exclusive Brethren

 Exclusive Brethren have remained attached to Darby's doctrine.
 They are more interdependent, more conservative with a propensity for a dress code, very attached to the spontaneity of worship and preaching.
 They form several more or less compartmentalized circles of communion, from the most moderate to the narrowest.
 The movement has a Protestant theology and recognizes infant baptism.
 Around 40,000 worldwide in 2012, "close" brothers are often referred to as Darbyists, but rarely refer to themselves as such.

 Plymouth Brethren Christian Church

-The term Exclusive Brethren is most commonly used in the media to describe one separatist group known as Taylor-Hales Brethren, who now call themselves the Plymouth Brethren Christian Church (PBCC), which claims 50,000 members worldwide in 2023, known for a particularly isolationist interpretation of separation from evil and definition of what constitutes fellowship.
+There are a number of Exclusive Brethren fellowships (such as the Lowe Brethren, Glanton Brethren, and Alte Elberfelder Brethren) though the secular media often uses the term 'Exclusive Brethren' to describe one separatist group known as Taylor-Hales Brethren, who now call themselves the Plymouth Brethren Christian Church (PBCC), which claims 50,000 members worldwide in 2023, known for a particularly isolationist interpretation of separation from evil and definition of what constitutes fellowship.
 In their view, fellowship includes dining out, business and professional partnerships, membership of clubs, etc., rather than just the act of Communion (Lord's Supper), so these activities are done only with other members.
 There are several unquantified but sizable branches unaffiliated with the Raven-Taylor-Hales group (since initial divisions in the 1880s, and more recent secessions in the 1960s–1970s) that prefer being referred to as Closed or Careful rather than Exclusive Brethren to avoid any connection with the more strident group.